 Depending on the severity of the case, a first-time offender may only face a suspended, but don’t count on this.
 A fine, imprisonment, exclusion from Hong Kong and future applications to employ a domestic helper are all possible outcomes.

 Although it would be difficult for the government to monitor the living arrangement of domestic helpers, the police force continues to be on the look-out and the government may occasionally arrange for a crackdown.
-You will have to decide for yourself whether or not having a live-out domestic helper arrangement is worth the risk.
+You will have to decide for yourself whether to hire a live-in foreign domestic helper or a local resident who can work as a legal live-out domestic help.

-Moreover given the gravity of the offence for a live-out arrangement, it is highly advisable for both the employers and employees to avoid a live-out arrangement.
+Moreover given the gravity of the offence for a live-out arrangement, it is highly advisable for both the employers and domestic helpers to avoid a live-out arrangement.
 But we strongly advise you to follow the regulations and discuss privacy concerns with your domestic helper.